T3 road (Zambia): Lusaka-Ndola Dual Carriageway

 In June 2024, it was reported that roadworks were happening concurrently on four different stretches (divided into four lots), namely between Lusaka and Chibombo (90 kilometres), between Chibombo and Kapiri Mposhi (115 kilometres), between Kapiri Mposhi and Ndola (115 kilometres), and on the M6 road between Masangano and Luanshya via Fisenge (45 kilometres).

 On 7 October 2024, the National Road Fund Agency (NRFA) stated that the three already-existing toll gates on the 320-kilometre stretch between Lusaka and Ndola (Katuba; Manyumbi; Kafulafuta) will be handed over to the concessionaire (Macro Ocean Investment Consortium) on 30 November 2024.
 They stated that any toll fees collected at the three toll gates will be directed to an Escrow account that will be controlled by both the concessionaire and the government until the project is complete in 2026, when the concessionaire will take over full operations of maintaining the road and collecting tolls.
 They stated that an additional toll gate will be added on the T2 in-between Chibombo and Kabwe while a toll gate will also be placed on the M6 road (Masangano-Fisenge road; the road used to bypass Ndola on the way to Luanshya and Kitwe).

 The toll gate on the M6 road (Masangano-Fisenge Road) was named the Abram Mokola Toll Plaza and started operating on 18 April 2025.
 Minister Charles Milupi commissioned the toll gate on 10 August 2025.
 At the commissioning, the Ministry of Infrastructure, Housing and Urban Development reported that 45.6% of the Lusaka-Ndola Dual Carriageway project had been complete.
+The Road Development Agency board chairperson reported on 24 November 2025 that almost 60% of the project is complete.
+It was reported on 21 June 2026 that 78% of the project has been completed, with the Kapiri Mposhi Bypass (18 km) being opened to traffic.